happyharrycn/actionformer_release/README.md

 ## To Reproduce Our Results on ActivityNet 1.3
 **Download Features and Annotations**
 * Download *anet_1.3.tar.gz* (`md5sum c415f50120b9425ee1ede9ac3ce11203`) from [this Box link](https://uwmadison.box.com/s/aisdoymowukc99zoc7gpqegxbb4whikx) or [this Google Drive Link](https://drive.google.com/file/d/1VW8px1Nz9A17i0wMVUfxh6YsPCLVqL-S/view?usp=sharing).
-* The file include TSP features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.
+* The file includes TSP features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.

 **Details**: The features are extracted from the R(2+1)D-34 model pretrained with TSP on ActivityNet using clips of `16 frames` at a frame rate of `15 fps` and a stride of `16 frames` (*i.e.,* **non-overlapping** clips).
 This gives one feature vector per `16/15 ~= 1.067` seconds.
 The features are converted into numpy files for our code.